NathanZimmy/MEGR-2156-Lab/docs/Labs/L03/index.md

 <img width="362" height="116" alt="image" src="https://github.com/user-attachments/assets/8b864be6-3f4e-447c-93f2-8d4ccf005f75" />

 Now it's time to slice my print and decide on an infill percentage and pattern.
 The default infill is 15%, but I chose to go down to 10% because I want it to be realistic, and less infill will make it weaker and more brittle.
 I also chose to go with a lighting pattern because it is one of the quickest and most efficient patterns, but it is also very brittle under lateral or vertical stress.
+We printed using a white color PLA fillament.

 https://github.com/user-attachments/assets/1a042c97-20c3-4af2-84c0-619faf00f093